mhe747/dawnboard/README.md

 ## EEPROM 24Cxx / I2C

-	Please pay attention to the 24cXX 2-wire serial EEPROM on BeagleSDR, there are two kind of voltage. one compliant ONLY to 1.8v and 3.3v, the one used in BeagleSDR is 3.3v compliant, should not be able universal although to be some chips are tolerant, some are not.
+	Please we must pay attention to the 24cXX 2-wire serial EEPROM on BeagleSDR, there are two kinds of voltage. one compliant ONLY to 1.8v and not 3.3v.
+The one used in BeagleSDR is ONLY 3.3v compliant, not universal.
+	Although some chips are voltage tolerant, some are not.
 Despite of my warning, my PCB assembler didn't take into account all requirements and had been provided some EEPROM samples from different suppliers.
 	So, please double check the reference and datasheet if something go wrong and seems not working.
+	This point is mentionless if you think never using I2C EEPROM.

 	in Target :
 	We assume the EEPROM address is 0x50.